Cat skin disorders: Immune-mediated skin disorders

 Skin disease may result from deficiencies in immune system function.
 In cats, the most common cause of immune deficiency is infection with retroviruses, FIV or FeLV, and cats with these chronic infections are subject to repeated bouts of skin infection and abscesses.
 This category also includes hypersensitivity disorders and eosinophilic skin diseases such as atopic dermatitis, miliary dermatitis and feline eosinophilic granuloma and skin diseases caused by autoimmunity, such as pemphigus and discoid lupus.

 Infectious skin diseases

 An important infectious skin disease of cats is ringworm, or dermatophytosis.
 Other cat skin infections include parasitic diseases like mange and lice infestations.

 Other ectoparasites, including fleas and ticks, are not considered directly contagious but are acquired from an environment where other infested hosts have established the parasite's life cycle.

 Another common skin infection is cat bite abscess.
 A mixture of bacteria introduced by a bite wound cause infections in pockets under the skin and affected cats often show manic depression and fever.

 Hereditary and developmental skin diseases

 Some diseases are inherent abnormalities of skin structure or function.
 These include skin fragility syndrome (Ehlers-Danlos), hereditary hypotrichosis and congenital or hereditary alopecia.

-Cutaneous manifestations of internal diseases

-Some systemic diseases can become symptomatic as a skin disorder.
-In cats, this includes one of the most devastating cat skin disorders, feline acquired skin fragility syndrome.
-The pathogenesis of this rare syndrome is unknown.
-It is most commonly associated with such conditions as iatrogenic or naturally occurring hypercortisolism, diabetes mellitus, or extensive use of progestational compounds.